Mackenzie River: Main stem

 The Mackenzie River issues from the western end of Great Slave Lake about 150 km south-west of Yellowknife.
 The channel is initially several kilometres wide but narrows to about 800 m at Fort Providence, which was historically an important ferry crossing in the summer, and used as an ice bridge in the winter for traffic along the Yellowknife Highway.
 In 2012 the Deh Cho Bridge was completed at a point about 10 km upstream, providing a safer permanent crossing.
 It is the only bridge across the main stem of the Mackenzie.
 West of Fort Providence the Mackenzie widens considerably, resembling a shallow, swampy lake more than a river; one large widening here is known as Mills Lake.

 After heading west for about 100 km the Mackenzie narrows and turns northwest through a long stretch of fast water and rapids, past the village of Jean Marie River.
 At Fort Simpson it is joined by the Liard River, its biggest direct tributary, from the west.
-The Liard drains a large area in the southern Yukon and northern BC and carries a large amount of sediment during the summer melt – which does not fully mix with the clear water in the Mackenzie for almost 500 km downstream, with the resulting phenomenon of a clear current on the east bank and muddy water on the west bank.
+The Liard drains a large area in the southern Yukon and northern British Columbia and carries a large amount of sediment during the summer melt which does not fully mix with the clear water in the Mackenzie for almost 500 km downstream, resulting in a clear current on the east bank and muddy water on the west bank.

 The river continues west-northwest until its confluence with the North Nahanni River, where it turns north towards the Arctic.
 It flows through open taiga with its wide valley bounded, on the west, by the Mackenzie Mountains and to the east by low hills of the Canadian Shield.
 This mostly uninhabited area is called the Mackenzie Lowlands; although partly forested, it is mostly covered by large areas of muskeg, swamps and many small lakes.
 A number of major tributaries join from the west, including the Root River, Redstone River and Keele River.
 Below the Keele River, the Mackenzie River flows north along the western base of the Franklin Mountains before turning northwest, and receives the Great Bear River, the outflow of Great Bear Lake at Tulita.